 The MVC approach will work most of the time when you want to build a really lean MVP through a quick hackathon.
 It’s more suitable for IO-driven applications than for event-driven applications.

-- Continuous integration difficulties — When working on a large application via continuous integration, the number of tests running for each code change and each commit / pull request makes the process of pushing a single line of code extremely long, with tests often running for hours.
+- Continuous integration (CI) difficulties — When working on a large application via CI, the number of tests running for each code change and each commit / pull request makes the process of pushing a single line of code extremely long, with tests often running for hours.

-- Scaling — Scaling a monolithic application means that you scale up ALL services and contents, which takes a lot of time to start and to scale.
+- Scaling — Scaling a monolithic application means that you scale up ALL services and contents, which takes a lot of time to start and to execute.

 The microservices era